-As director of the Molecular Surgery Program and Omics Laboratory, Dr. Mahajan collaborates with leading scientists and physicians in the areas of proteomics and genomics.
+As Vice Chair for Research and Director of the Molecular Surgery Program, Dr. Mahajan collaborates with leading scientists and physicians in the areas of proteomics and genomics.
 He believes advances in molecular biology and genetics are the key to curing many forms of blindness, and doctors who are as comfortable in the laboratory as they are in the operating room and clinic can accelerate the discovery process.

 Education & Training

 After earning his bachelors degree in Molecular and Cell Biology at the University of California, Berkeley, Dr. Mahajan was among a handful of medical students funded by the National Institutes of Health’s Medical Scientist Training Program to complete both M.D. and Ph.D. degrees.
 At the University of California, Irvine, he earned his Ph.D. in the laboratory of Dennis Cunningham.
 Dr. Mahajan’s studies into the mechanisms of thrombin signal transduction were published in scientific journals and won him a U.S. patent.

 Dr. Mahajan then joined the residency program at the prestigious Jules Stein Eye Institute at the University of California, Los Angeles, and he completed postdocotoral laboratory research as an EyeSTAR Fellow.
 Dr. Mahajan next specialized in vitreoretinal diseases and surgery at the University of Iowa’s Retina Fellowship Program and then joined the faculty.

 In 2017, Dr. Mahajan moved to Stanford University where he now teaches and trains the next generation of eye surgeons, medical students, and scientists.